taylortabb/magic-conch-shell/README_old.md

-Using Google Assistant, the conch shell has essentially all the
+Using Assistant SDK, the conch shell has essentially all the

 ## Getting Started